sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgCopyObject {
   option (cosmos.msg.v1.signer) = "operator";

-  // operator is the account address of the operator who has the CopyObject permission. string operator = 1;
+  // operator defines the account address of the operator who has the CopyObject permission. string operator = 1;
-  // src_bucket_name is the name of the bucket where the object to be copied is located string src_bucket_name = 2;
+  // src_bucket_name defines the name of the bucket where the object to be copied is located string src_bucket_name = 2;
-  // dst_bucket_name is the name of the bucket where the object is copied to. string dst_bucket_name = 3;
+  // dst_bucket_name defines the name of the bucket where the object is copied to. string dst_bucket_name = 3;
-  // src_object_name is the name of the object which to be copied string src_object_name = 4;
+  // src_object_name defines the name of the object which to be copied string src_object_name = 4;
-  // dst_object_name is the name of the object which is copied to string dst_object_name = 5;
+  // dst_object_name defines the name of the object which is copied to string dst_object_name = 5;
-  // primary_sp_approval is the approval info of the primary SP which indicates that primary sp confirm the user's request.
-  Approval dst_primary_sp_approval = 6;
+  // primary_sp_approval defines the approval info of the primary SP which indicates that primary sp confirm the user's request. common.Approval dst_primary_sp_approval = 6;
 }
 ```
 ### MsgRejectSealObject